tplinderoth/ngsParalog/README.md

 	# generate list of sites that don't show evidence of mismapping at 0.05 significance level:
 	> qc.sites <- lr[-which(lr$pval.adj < 0.05),1:2]

-It can also be useful to generate manhatten plots of the LRs.
+It can also be useful to generate Manhattan plots of the LRs.
 For example, below is a plot of the mismapping LRs for two closely-related cichlid fish species revealing duplications unique to one of the species (denoted with stars).
-Peaks in the manhatten plot represent regions of problematic mapping.
+Peaks in the Manhattan plot represent regions of problematic mapping.

 ![calcLR_duplication_example](./example/calcLR_duplication_example.png)